-Nearly 250 million people in India depend on forests to survive.
+Nearly a quarter of a billion people in India depend on forests for survival.
 They include Indigenous Peoples or Adivasi, the collective name for India’s ‘Scheduled Tribes.’
-The Adivasi have struggled for centuries against colonial-era forest laws.
-These laws fostered centralized government control of forests and led to their dispossession and criminalization, loss of cultural identity, and conflict.
+The Adivasi have struggled for centuries against colonial-era forest laws, which have seen them dispossessed, criminalised and marginalised.
 In 2006, the Government of India passed the Forest Rights Act (FRA) to redress these historical injustices.
-The FRA has the potential to catalyze one of the largest public land reforms in the world, which would transform the lives and restore the dignity of India’s poorest peoples.
+The FRA has the potential to catalyse one of the largest public land reforms in the world, which would transform lives and restore dignity to some of India’s poorest peoples.

-Unfortunately, resistance and low capacity in government institutions, as well as a lack of awareness of their rights among Adivasi and forest dwellers’ communities, are impeding implementation of the FRA.
-Barely 3% of potential rights holders have been recognized.
-These communities are primarily located in areas where civil society organizations have catalyzed the process of recognition of collective rights under the FRA.
+Unfortunately, resistance and weak capacity in government institutions, as well as a lack of awareness at community level are impeding implementation of the FRA.
+Barely 3% of potential rights holders have been recognized, mainly in areas where civil society organisations have been actively working with local populations.

 In 2018, the Indian School of Business (ISB), the research and policy advocacy group Vasundhara, and the Society for Rural, Urban and Tribal Initiative (SRUTI) began supporting India’s Adivasi and forest dweller communities to secure their community forest rights under the Act.
 This Tenure Facility-funded initiative capitalizes on political will, grassroots mobilization, and civil society, building awareness and capacity through the innovative use of an online portal and mobile app.
 It aims to secure the rights of 5,000 villages over 1 million hectares of community forestland, as well as engaging with the private sector to promote the business case for clear tenure rights.
 The initiative will also contribute to India’s commitment to sequester 2 billion tonnes of CO2 equivalent.